 Proper functions of neuronal circuits rely on the fidelity of their assembly, while adaptive modifications are also essential.
 Our research objectives are to understand how experience and genetic programming interact to shape the structural and functional connectivity during brain development.

-The Drosophila system allows rapid identification of genetic components and systematic analyses using anatomical, physiological and behavioral approaches.
+The Drosophila system allows rapid identification and systematic analyses of novel molecular pathways using anatomical, physiological and behavioral approaches.
 Currently, we are performing experiments to: identify the molecular machinery regulating dendrite morphogenesis and structural plasticity; determine cellular mechanisms mediating visually-guided behaviors in Drosophila larvae; and investigate the functional consequences of deficits in homeostatic neuronal plasticity.